 MetroPelican Opera, the education/outreach wing of the New Orleans Opera Association, was founded in 1988 by Arthur Cosenza.
 He chose Metro to represent the 7-parish population base of New Orleans, and Pelican for the state bird.
 MetroPelican has subsequently toured throughout Louisiana, Mississippi, and Texas.

 Opera in the Classroom – In school programing

 In school programs include Opera a la Carte, Hansel and Gretel and A Celebration in Song.
 Click here for more.

 Student groups are invited to attend the final dress rehearsals of all New Orleans Opera productions free of charge.
-These “Preview Performances” are sponsored by the Joe W. and Dorothy Dorsett Brown Foundation, which also helps to cover the cost of our student study guides.
-The suggested ratio of teachers to students is 1/5, and student tickets are only usable by students, high school age or younger.
+These performances are sponsored by the Joe W. and Dorothy Dorsett Brown Foundation, which also helps to cover the cost of our student study guides.
+The suggested ratio of teachers/chaperones to students is 1:5.
+Student tickets are only usable by students, high school age or younger.
 Please note that all productions will have English supertitles (translations) projected on a screen above the stage.

 To add your school group to our list, please email John Fink, Education Coordinator, at email@example.com